Lake Powell

 Lake Powell was created by the flooding of Glen Canyon by the Glen Canyon Dam, which also led to the 1972 creation of Glen Canyon National Recreation Area, a popular summer destination of public land managed by the National Park Service.
-The reservoir is named for John Wesley Powell, a civil war veteran who explored the river via three wooden boats in 1869.
-It primarily lies in parts of Garfield, Kane, and San Juan counties in southern Utah, with a small portion in Coconino County in northern Arizona.
-The northern limits of the lake extend at least as far as the Hite Crossing Bridge.
+The reservoir is named for John Wesley Powell, a Civil War veteran who explored the river via three wooden boats in 1869.
+It lies primarily in southern Utah, with a small portion in northern Arizona.

 Lake Powell is a water storage facility for the Upper Basin states of the Colorado River Compact (Colorado, Utah, Wyoming and New Mexico).
 The Compact specifies that the Upper Basin states are to provide a minimum annual flow of 7500000 acre.ft to the Lower Basin states (Arizona, Nevada, and California).

-According to US Geological Survey and the Bureau of Reclamation report - In addition to water loss, Lake Powell faced an average annual loss in storage capacity of about 33,270 acre-feet, or 11 billion gallons, per year between 1963 and 2018 because of sediments flowing in from the Colorado and San Juan rivers, according to the report.
-Those sediments settle at the bottom of the reservoir and decrease the total amount of water the reservoir can hold.
+According to US Geological Survey and the Bureau of Reclamation report, in addition to water loss, Lake Powell faced an average annual loss in storage capacity of about 33,270 acre-feet, or 11 billion gallons, per year between 1963 and 2018 because of sediments flowing in from the Colorado and San Juan rivers.
+Those settle at the bottom of the reservoir and decrease the total amount of water the reservoir can hold.
+Environmentalists have pushed to drain Lake Powell and restore Glen Canyon to its natural, free-flowing state.

 History

 Planning

 In the 1940s and early 1950s, the United States Bureau of Reclamation planned to construct a series of Colorado River dams in the rugged Colorado Plateau province of Colorado, Utah, and Arizona.
-Glen Canyon Dam was born of a controversial damsite the Bureau selected in Echo Park, in what is now Dinosaur National Monument in Colorado.
+Glen Canyon Dam was born of a controversial damsite the Bureau selected in Echo Park, in what became Dinosaur National Monument in Colorado.
 A small but politically effective group of objectors, led by David Brower of the Sierra Club, succeeded in defeating the Bureau's bid, citing Echo Park's natural and scenic qualities as too valuable to submerge.

 Glen Canyon Dam was built to solve the downstream delivery obligations of the Upper Basin states.
 Lake Powell is an "aquatic bank" built to fulfill the terms of the "Compact Calls" of Lower Basin.